virtyaluk/operator-overloading/README.md

 - [Visual Basic .NET](https://github.com/virtyaluk/operator-overloading/tree/master/vb.net)

 _**NOTE:** There are few other languages that have a support of operator overloading but not included in the list either due to lack of documentation or unavailability of compiling tools.
 Some of them: Ada, Delphi, and MATLAB._

+## Contributing

+We're happy for any contribution in any form, but if you're making more than one major change it would be super cool of you to make a separate pull request for each one so that someone can review them more effectively and/or individually.

+### Style Guidelines

+- __Keep lines under 80 chars__
+- __Prefer example to exposition__
+- __Eschew surplusage__
+- __Use UTF-8__

 ## License